 If you’re thinking about buying a new car, you may be wondering how much you should spend.
 Here are some tips to help you get the best deal on a new vehicle.

-Next, consider your budget.
+Consider your budget.
 Car prices can vary greatly depending on the model, trim level, and equipment package (or options) that you choose.
-Try to figure out what kind of car you want, how much money you’re willing to spend, and then look at listings for similar models that fit within your budget.
+Try to figure out what kind of car you want, and how much money you’re willing to spend, and then look at listings for similar models that fit within your budget.

 Car Buying Tips for Older Adults